oroinc/documentation/user_guide/email_campaign.rst

   Other means can be added in the course of customization."
   "Template","Choose the Email template to be used from the drop-down.

-  Please note that only the templates assigned on no entity or the same entity that the marketing list are available "
+  Please note that only the templates assigned to no entity or the same entity that the marketing list are available "

 4. Save the campaign in the system with the button in the top right corner of the page.